Peter

 and to an alternative modernist culture in Wales and Britain.

-view to the twenty-first century.
-It reminds us that there was interesting
+lost from view to the twenty-first century.
+It reminds us that there

-and vital writing happening outside of what has now calcified into
+was interesting and vital writing happening outside of what has now

-the canon of twentieth century British poetry.
-And that Finch was
+calcified into the canon of twentieth century British poetry.
+And

 Editor Andrew Taylor has included an informative Introduction, an